NorthChild/JavaScript---Animation-Template/README.md

 if you're interested in the graphs all by themselves, theres my other repo (JavaScript-Graphed_Backgrounds) with more than one choice in graph/lined paper backgrounds.

-# needs to be updated to work with ES6
+# needs to be updated to be fully compatible with Javascript ES6